KillerCodeMonkey/ng-quill/README.md

 ngQuill is an [Angular.js](http://angularjs.org/) directive for [Quill](http://quilljs.com/) rich text editor.

+You can get an ugly as hell demo here: [ngQuill in action](http://killercodemonkey.github.io/ngQuill/demo.html)

 Installation
 ============
 - run `bower install ngquill` or `bower ng-quill`